 Monoprint Processes

-Fabric Dye on Silkscreen Frame
+Fabric Dye Monoprint

-Dyes are painted directly onto the screen.
-When dry, paper is placed underneath and a release agent is dragged across the image.
-This re-wets the dye and transfers the image directly onto the paper.
-The whole image is transferred.
+When dry the paper is placed under the frame and a release agent is then squeegeed across the image.
+This rewets the dyes and pressure transfers the image to the paper.
+Occasionally some dye left on the screen can be printed.

-Geli Plate
+Gell Plate

 The process is repeated many times with different colours